JOSEPHANTONYC/cbwa_ca2/README.md

 ##Build and Deploy using Dockerfile
 #To build a Docker Image, we have to run the following command in our terminal:
-docker build -t myApp .
+docker build -t myapp .

 #To run the built docker image, use the following command:
-docker run -it --rm -p 80:80 myApp
+docker run -it --rm -p 80:80 myapp

 Finally we go to localhost80 in the web and we can see our app.